Augmented learning: Making learning fun

-Learning English can be difficult no matter what age you are, but learning a language can be difficult for the younger age group due to retention and learning capabilities.
-But, with the use of technology it can help be made easy.
-Nowadays, one can listen to the pronunciation, look up spelling, and all sorts of things to help better a students education.
+Learning English is often difficult, especially for younger age groups due to retention and learning capabilities.
+Using technology can help make the learning process easier.
+Nowadays, one can listen to the pronunciation, look up spelling, and all sorts of things to help better a student's education.

 In more recent years, learning English has been made much easier through the use of Artificial Intelligence and Virtual Reality technology.
 These technologies have allowed users to access language learning in methods not available previously, eliminating the need for a human tutor, and specialized institutional education.
 For a majority of these technologies being developed, English has been the focus, as it is a major lingua franca.
 However, these projects are being expanded to include major languages, minor languages, and even fictional languages such as 'Klingon' from the series Star Trek in the popular app Duolingo.

 A company known as 'Speaksy Labs' introduced their app 'Speak' which allows the user to be connected with a personal, AI tutor.
 With more popularized apps such as Duolingo, the user was only able to practice writing, reading, and basic speech.
 Starting with Speak, user's are able to have full on conversation, eliminating the need to find a personal human tutor.
 Studies done on English learning apps suggests that the design of these Artificial Intelligence apps are boosting user's English skills, making them a valuable resource for those trying to learn the language.
 The Artificial Intelligence can be trained to give the user specific feedback, including pronunciation, accent, and tone.

 Virtual Reality is another effective tool for English learning through its virtual environments, and high level of interaction.
 Studies have shown that activities that require movement help the users understand language more, especially with younger audiences.
 Since these virtual environments are boundless, they have access to many resources that can be provided in teaching language lessons.
 For example, you could hold an apple in a Virtual Reality setting and the word 'apple' can be said so that the user correlates the word with the object.
 Research conclusions suggest that most children obtain higher scores and satisfaction than those who don't use Virtual Reality technology for their learning.
 Virtual environments allow the students to see places they may not have visiting before, eliminating the need for travel costs.